that is the question I find myself asking, as I realize the name Dracula is no longer associated with terror, but instead,

 ago, when the king of horror would fix his hypnotic gaze out into the audience in any theatre, people would

-cringe, girlfriends would hang on tightly to their boyfriends.
+cringe, girlfriends would hang on tightly to their boyfriends, check it.
 The reaction of today's audience?
 Well, an

 uncomfortable laugh and a feeling of embarrassment for his holiness of fear.